acmdas/das_fieldstones/morefieldstones2017.md

 ## No New Thing
 Wed, 05 Jul 2017

 "To say that the present is a time of change and upheaval, social, political and religious, is to state a truism so obvious as to invite ironic contradiction.
 The cataclysm through which we are passing is at once so vast in its dimensions and so profound in its penetration of individual life, that we may well shrink from looking to history for guidance on circumstances to which history itself affords no parallel.
 Yet it is no new thing for the established manners, customs and beliefs of men to be upset.
-In all such times of violent transition the same great problem of the reconciliation between old and new forces itself upon the judgement of mankind, and it should not be impossible to find in the lesser crises of the past principles of thought and action which may help us to deal with the gigantic perplexities of today."&mdash;Oliver Chase Quick, <em>Essays in Orthodoxy</em> 1916
+In all such times of violent transition the same great problem of the reconciliation between old and new forces itself upon the judgement of mankind, and it should not be impossible to find in the lesser crises of the past principles of thought and action which may help us to deal with the gigantic perplexities of today."&mdash;Oliver Chase Quick, *Essays in Orthodoxy* 1916

 ## The Riddle of Life
 Thu, 06 Jul 2017

 "The riddle of life is simply this.
 For some mad reason in this mad world of ours, the things which men differ about most are exactly the things about which they must be got to agree.
 Men can agree on the fact that the earth goes round the sun.
 But then it does not matter a dump whether the earth goes around the sun or the Pleiades.
 But men cannot agree about morals: sex, property, individual rights, fixity and contracts, patriotism, suicide, public habits of health&mdash;these are exactly the things that men tend to fight about.
 And these are exactly the things that must be settled somehow on strict principles.
-Study each of them, and you will find each of them works back certainly to a philosophy, probably to a religion."&mdash;G. K. Chesterton, <em>The Victorian Age</em>
+Study each of them, and you will find each of them works back certainly to a philosophy, probably to a religion."&mdash;G. K. Chesterton, *The Victorian Age*

 ## The Safety of Antiquity
 Fri, 07 Jul 2017

 "What, then, shall a Catholic Christian do, if some small part of the Church cut itself off from the communion of the universal faith?
 What else but prefer the health of the whole body before the pestiferous and corrupt member?
 What if some new infection goeth about to corrupt, not in this case only a little part, but the whole Church?
-Then, likewise, shall he regard, and be sure to cleave unto Antiquity; which can now no more be seduced by any crafty novelty."&mdash;Vincentius of Lerin. <em>The Doctrine of the Fathers</em>
+Then, likewise, shall he regard, and be sure to cleave unto Antiquity; which can now no more be seduced by any crafty novelty."&mdash;Vincentius of Lerin. *The Doctrine of the Fathers*

 ## Paranoia
 Wed, 12 Jul 2017